Skip to main content

 Congaree National Park protects the largest intact tract of old-growth bottomland hardwood forest left in the United States, a flood-fed wilderness of towering bald cypress, loblolly pine, and water tupelo on the floodplain of the Congaree and Wateree rivers.
 Some of the tallest trees in the eastern US grow here, and the whole forest is laced with creeks, sloughs, and cypress knees rising out of the tea-colored water.

 This 2-day route covers what to do in Congaree National Park without rushing it: the elevated Boardwalk Loop Trail from the Harry Hampton Visitor Center, the longer Weston Lake Loop, and a paddle down the marked Cedar Creek canoe trail through the heart of the old-growth swamp.
-Congaree is small and free to enter, so it pairs perfectly with a base in Columbia about 30 minutes away.
+If you have ever wondered whether Congaree is worth visiting, this quiet, free, and genuinely wild old-growth swamp tends to surprise people who expect a small park to feel minor.

 Fall through spring brings cooler, less buggy days and the chance of higher water for paddling.
 Summer is hot, humid, and famously full of mosquitoes (the visitor center even has a "mosquito meter"), so bring repellent.
 The park sits on a floodplain, so after heavy rain the boardwalk and trails can flood and close; always check current conditions with the park before you go.